Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 ## Getting Started

+This project is written in Node.js.
+You will need to have Node installed on the machine that will run this app.
+If you don't have it, I recommend using [nvm](https://github.com/nvm-sh/nvm) to install Node.js.

-Assuming you already have node installed.
-If not, use [nvm](https://github.com/nvm-sh/nvm) This also assumes you are running in a Linux/Mac environment with a shell.
+This is all much easier on a Linux/Mac environment with a shell.
+I have not tried installing and running this on Windows.

 ### Manual run:
 ```